Borderline Personality Disorder Test

-When you’re derailed by stress and negativity, as people with borderline personality disorder often are, it’s easy to misread the intentions of others.
-If you’re aware of this tendency, you can check your assumptions.
-Remember, you’re not a mind reader!
-Instead of jumping to conclusions (usually negative), consider alternative meaning and motivations.
-For example, let’s say your partner was abrupt with you on the phone and you’re feeling insecure and afraid they’ve lost interest in you.
+When you're derailed by stress and negativity, as people with BPD often are, it's easy to misread the intentions of others.
+If you're aware of this tendency, check your assumptions.
+Remember, you're not a mind reader!
+Instead of jumping to (usually negative) conclusions, consider alternative motivations.
+As an example, let's say that your partner was abrupt with you on the phone and now you're feeling insecure and afraid they've lost interest in you.
 Before you act on those feelings:

-Stop to consider alternative explanations.
+Stop to consider the different possibilities.
 Maybe your partner is under pressure at work.
-Maybe he’s having a stressful day.
-Maybe he hasn’t had his coffee yet.
-There are many different possibilities.
+Maybe he's having a stressful day.
+Maybe he hasn't had his coffee yet.
+There are many alternative explanations for his behavior.

 Ask the person to clarify their intentions.
 One of the simplest ways to check your assumptions is to ask the other person what they're thinking or feeling.
 Double check what they meant by their words or actions.
 Instead of asking in an accusatory manner, try a softer approach: “I could be wrong, but it feels like…” or “Maybe I'm being overly sensitive, but I get the sense that…“

 Do you have a tendency to take your negative feelings and project them on to other people?
 Do you lash out at others when you're feeling bad about yourself?
 Does feedback or constructive criticism feel like a personal attack?
 If so, you may have a problem with projection.